dvv/simple/README.md

 - christkv's [node-mongodb-native](https://github.com/christkv/node-mongodb-native) as persistence layer

-**Simple** can be run as single process, or as robust multi-node farm.
+**Simple** can be run as single process, or as robust multiple processes farm similar to [multi-node](http://www.sitepen.com/blog/2010/07/14/multi-node-concurrent-nodejs-http-server/) or [spark](https://github.com/visionmedia/spark)

 **Simple** talks _just_ JSON REST/RPC.
 All rendering is drawn as client-side task.
 I strongly suggest to look at [Backbone](https://github.com/documentcloud/backbone) as client-side MVC.

-**Simple** uses [Resource Query Language](https://github.com/kriszyp/rql) and provides very flexible and powerful way to semantically map URLs to DB queries.
+**Simple** uses [Resource Query Language](https://github.com/kriszyp/rql) and provides very [flexible and powerful way](http://www.sitepen.com/blog/2010/11/02/resource-query-language-a-query-language-for-the-web-nosql/) to semantically map URLs to DB queries.

 **Simple** uses JSON-Schema to describe entities and validation rules.
 Changes are made to vanilla JSON-Schema so that it could express per-property access rules.

-**Simple** uses facets to expose entity accessor methods to both web and internal business logic.
+**Simple** uses facets similar to (http://www.sitepen.com/blog/2010/03/08/object-capability-model-and-facets-in-perstorepintura/) to expose entity accessor methods to both web and internal business logic.

 ...More info to come...